movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

    ## 3. ROW-level Lock

-   FOR UPDATE, FOR NO KEY UPDATE, FOR SHARE, FOR KEY SHARE are explicit row-level lock，below is the block relationship among them.。
+   FOR UPDATE, FOR NO KEY UPDATE, FOR SHARE, FOR KEY SHARE are explicit row-level lock，below is the block relationship among them.

 |                   | FOR KEY SHARE | FOR SHARE | FOR NO KEY UPDATE | FOR UPDATE |
 | ----------------- | ------------- | --------- | ----------------- | ---------- |